haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 <details style="background-color:#DAE4E7">
  <summary style="bold">
- <i>See RMSD values of the orignal and docked glycan conformations with respect to that of the reference crystal structure</i>
+ <i>See RMSD values of the original and docked glycan conformations with respect to that of the reference crystal structure</i>
   </summary>
   <pre>
     2ZEX_l_u.pdb